 - The average first-year salary for business graduates of the University of Houston in 2020 was also $48,700.
 The average student debt load for a U of H grad was $19,759, with a monthly payment of $192.

-As you can see, choosing the right undergraduate business program can make a huge difference in your future earnings, starting the year you graduate.
+As you can see, choosing the right undergraduate business school can make a huge difference in your future earnings, starting the year you graduate.
 Future earnings aren’t the only factor in your choice of business school for your undergraduate degree, but it pays to check out career potential before you choose your school.

 We calculated the rankings of best business schools in Texas on the basis of multiple criteria including tuition, how many students graduate, and other factors we explain at the end of this article.
 Now let’s dive into our list of the best business schools in Texas.